soumik-kanad/soumik-kanad.github.io/_posts/2025-07-23-statistical-systems-and-intelligence.md

     * **S**: But there do exist examples of systems (humans in this case) which are intelligent, and there exists a way/algorithm that such systems have reached this level of intelligence (namely evolution.)
     * **A**: What was the last time you thought such a human arrived on this planet?
 50 years?
 100 years?
 Allow LLMs that much time to arrive to the conclusion that they cannot achieve intelligence.
     * [I wanted to propose an experiment but **A** kept saying that we can never faithfully achieve full amount of data required for this (eg. verbal discussions, lost documents, thoughts in the head):
         * How about a hypothetical situation of giving all the knowledge available prior Newton’s time and make an LLM to come up with Newton’s laws?
-I am pretty sure that only next word prediction cannot make Newton’s laws of motion, but one cannot prove this faithfully.]
+I am pretty sure that only next word prediction cannot make Newton’s laws of motion, but one cannot prove this faithfully.
+(Email me if anyone wants to work on this idea!)]
 * _Interpolation vs Extrapolation_:
     * **S**: Current neural nets can interpolate between the data fed into them at some level of abstraction.
 Since, they have seen too much data they may seem to do intelligent things but I’d say all of this is just having extremely superior memory, retrieval, processing, and interpolation properties compared to one human’s capabilities.
     * **A**: What about [protein folding](https://en.wikipedia.org/wiki/AlphaFold)?
 Maybe humans where also doing interpolation in some sense and intelligence is just interpolation at certain level of abstraction.